learning-zone/css-basics/notes/css.md

 In a BFC, each box's left outer edge touches the left edge of the containing block (for right-to-left formatting, right edges touch).

 Vertical margins between adjacent block-level boxes in a BFC collapse.
-Read more on [collapsing margins](https://www.sitepoint.com/web-foundations/collapsing-margins/).

 #### Q. What are the various clearing techniques and which is appropriate for what context?
 How works .clearfix?